plone/documentation/docs/install/manage-add-ons-packages.md

 make start-backend
 ```

-Depending on the package whose version you are overriding, an upgrade step needs to be done in Plone control panel.
 In your web browser, and assuming you are currently logged in as `admin`, visit the URL http://localhost:8080/Plone/prefs_install_products_form.
+An upgrade step might need to be performed in the Plone control panel.
-Follow the upgrade information.
+Follow the upgrade information, if present.
-Not every Plone core package needs and provides upgrade steps.

 (manage-checkout-a-plone-package-label)=